Z_5 two-component dark matter in the Type-II seesaw mechanism: Introduction

 In this work, we consider the $Z_5$ two-component dark matter in the Type-II seesaw mechanism.
 The case of $Z_5$ two-component dark matter in the SM has been discussed in \cite{Belanger:2020hyh,Qi:2023egb}, where two singlet scalars carrying $Z_5$ charge are introduced to the SM with the Higgs-portal couplings as dark matter, and we have new trilinear and quartic couplings of the two scalars due to the $Z_5$ symmetry, which can induce annihilation, semi-annihilation and conversion processes related to dark matter density.
 One feature of such a model is that the entire range of dark matter masses is allowed, and the dark matter density is always dominated by the lighter component.
 In this work, we have new couplings of dark matter with the triplet scalar so that new annihilation processes of the two singlet scalars are possible, which means the lighter component does not necessarily determine dark matter density.
 On the other hand, when dark matter is embedded in the Type-II seesaw, its interactions with the triplet scalar field $\Delta$ which dominantly decays to leptonic final states for a small triplet vacuum expectation value $v_{\Delta}<0.1$ MeV can contribute to fit the excess of positron-electron flux according to the AMS-02 data for the leptophilic nature of dark matter.
 Concretely speaking, the introduced triplet in the type-II seesaw mechanism can play an important role in exploring the observed excess of cosmic rays observed in the electron-positron flux measured by the AMS-02 \cite{AMS:2014xys}, Fermi-LAT \cite{Fermi-LAT:2017bpc}, and DAMPE \cite{DAMPE:2017fbg}experiments, arising from the leptonic decays of such a triplet during DM annihilation \cite{Dev:2013hka,Li:2017tmd,Li:2018abw}.
 The W and Z boson pair from s-channel DM annihilation with subsequent decay may lead to an inappropriate antiproton spectrum measured by AMS and PAMELA in cosmic rays, which constrains the coupling between SM Higgs and dark matter.
-Note that the boost factor (BF) is also necessary to consider, which may come from large inhomogeneities in the dark matter distribution or due to the so-called Breit-Wigner enhancement mechanism in particle physics \cite{Ibe:2008ye,March-Russell:2008klu,Guo:2009aj}.
+Note that this model requires a larger boost factor (BF) of order $10^3 - 10^4$ in the DM annihilation rate to explain the observed positron excess \cite{Dev:2013hka}, which may come from small-scale inhomogeneities in the dark matter distribution which cannot be excluded even with the highest resolution numerical simulations available at present\cite{Kuhlen:2012ft},or due to the so-called Breit-Wigner enhancement mechanism in particle physics \cite{Ibe:2008ye,March-Russell:2008klu,Guo:2009aj}.
 Related discussion about cosmic ray excess in the Type-II seesaw mechanism can be found in \cite{Dev:2013hka,Qi:2021rpa}.
 In this paper, we consider the two-component dark matter case in the Type-II seesaw mechanism where both components of the dark matter can contribute to the possible positron-electron excess.
 As we mentioned above, either the light or the heavy component can be dominant in the model, and we will have different results to fit the observed positron-electron excess in both cases.

 The paper is arranged as follows, in Sec.~\ref{sec:2}, we give the model framework of $Z_5$ two-component dark matter in the Type-II seesaw mechanism.
 In Sec.~\ref{sec:3}, we discuss the dark matter phenomenology in the model.
 In Sec.~\ref{sec:4}, we consider the anti-proton spectrum and electron/positron excess in our framework, and we give a summary in the last part.